 Of course, the Board recognizes that people get sick, go on vacation, or have extraordinarily busy lives.
 So the Board adopted a “sabbatical” policy allowing members to request Board permission to take a quarter off from BCON.
 If you have questions about this policy, please contact a board member.

-If Davidson County (Nashville Public) schools are closed, we don’t meet.
+Our policy for when meeting together in person, if Davidson County (Nashville Public) schools are closed, we don’t meet.
 If Davidson County opens late (which hasn’t happened in 10 years), we will meet.